gogatekeeper/gatekeeper/docs/content/_index.md

 required, such as `headers=x-some-header:somevalue,x-other-header:othervalue` where the request MUST have headers 'x-some-header' with value 'somevalue' AND 'x-other-header', with value 'othervalue'.

+## Multiple domains

+Sometimes you have multiple domains for your application and you want to have one gatekeeper for all of them.
+For this use case you can use option `--enable-x-forwarded-headers` when using gatekeeper behind other proxy (DO NOT USE IT when gatekeeper is front proxy) to be able to properly construct redirection uri for each domain according forwarded `X-FORWARDED` headers.

 ## Forward-auth (suitable for MULTITENANT app deployments)

 Traefik, nginx ingress and other gateways usually have feature called forward-auth.